ACCESS-NRI/access-om3-configs/CONTRIBUTING.md

 ## Dev and Release branches

 Each configuration has a `dev-*` and a `release-*` branch.
 They differ in the CI checks that are run when pull requests are made to update the branch.
 Any branch starting with either `dev-*` or  `release-*` are protected branches.
-You cannot (and should not) modify them directly or create new branches starting with either `dev-` or `release-`.
+You cannot (and should not) modify them directly or create new branches with names starting with either `dev-` or `release-`.

 ### Dev